Renny Harlin: Breakthrough and the 1990s

-After the success of A Nightmare on Elm Street 4: The Dream Master, Harlin was set to direct the science-fiction thriller Alien 3.
-He was attached to the project for a little over a year, but he left due to creative differences with the producers.
+After the success of The Dream Master, Harlin was set to direct the science-fiction thriller Alien 3.
+He was attached to the project for a little over a year, but left due to creative differences with the producers.

 The comedy The Adventures of Ford Fairlane and the action thriller Die Hard 2 were edited simultaneously and released a week apart in 1990.
 The former flopped, but the latter was a commercial success.
 Harlin achieved critical acclaim the following year when he produced Rambling Rose through his own Midnight Sun Pictures for director Martha Coolidge.
 The film won Best Feature at the 1992 Independent Spirit Awards and earned its star and Harlin's then-partner Laura Dern a Best Actress Oscar nomination at the 1992 Academy Awards.

-Harlin, Markus Selin and a number of other businessmen founded the indoor amusement park Planet FunFun in Kerava, Finland, in 1992, which included everything from a tropical park to a cinema park, the latter of which Harlin also gave his own special stamp to by loaning his film sets and props to special theme rooms.
+Harlin, Selin and a number of other businessmen founded the indoor amusement park Planet FunFun in Kerava, Finland, in 1992, which included everything from a tropical park to a cinema park, the latter of which Harlin also gave his own special stamp to by loaning his film sets and props to special theme rooms.
 The park also hosted sports competitions and filmed television series.
-However Planet FunFun was short-lived, closing in 1995.
+However, Planet FunFun was short-lived, closing in 1995.

 1993's action thriller Cliffhanger was Harlin's first film with Sylvester Stallone.
 Harlin's career suffered a blow with the pirate adventure film Cutthroat Island in 1995, which starred Harlin's then-wife, Geena Davis.
 Cutthroat Island was one of the biggest box-office bombs of all time, losing $147 million and leading to the bankruptcy of Carolco Pictures.
 Harlin did go on to have moderate success with Long Kiss Goodnight, starring Samuel L. Jackson and Davis in 1996, and the science fiction horror film Deep Blue Sea in 1999.

 2000s

-Harlin wanted to direct a movie based on Formula One, but unable to secure the rights, he instead produced the film Driven in 2001, based on the American Champ Car series.
+Harlin wanted to direct a movie based on Formula One, but unable to secure the rights, he instead directed and produced the film Driven in 2001, based on the American Champ Car series.

 Harlin took over directing the action mystery film Mindhunters when the original director Peter Howitt dropped out, but the release was delayed by studio conflicts.
 Harlin went on to re-shoot a more traditional horror version of Exorcist: The Beginning (2004), after the studio was unhappy with the version cut by director Paul Schrader, which was more of a psychological drama.
 Mindhunters was released in the US in 2005.

 Harlin directed the WWE Studios action movie 12 Rounds, starring John Cena.
 It was released in March 2009.
 In 2009, Harlin directed an independent war film in Georgia.
 The film, 5 Days of War, was a story about the 2008 war between Georgia and Russia in the region of South Ossetia.
 The film included real-life figures, including Georgian President Mikheil Saakashvili, played by Andy García.